-- Should job action occur, it can have a

-direct effect on the perceived reliability

-of the system, and may result in a loss

-of ridership as people find alternate

-modes of transportation.
-Regaining

-riders lost during this period can often be

-challenging, even after job action ends.

-- Loss of or failure to attract and retain key personnel could have an adverse effect on the ability to deliver the Service Plan.
-This is especially apparent within northern communities.

-- At the time of Service Plan development, BC Transit and CAW Local 333 had reached an agreement for the Victoria Regional Transit System.

-- BC Transit will continue to negotiate with its other unions to settle collective agreements within the cooperative gains mandate identified by the Province of British Columbia.

-- BC Transit is implementing its new Human Resources Action Plan which is focused on strengthening culture, succession planning, and building internal capacity through professional development opportunities.

-- BC Transit will work with selected BC post-secondary institutions to strengthen its ability to recruit new graduates and encourage faculty and students to work on transit related projects.

-- BC Transit will partner with select trades institutes to attract new program graduates.
+- Should job action occur, it can have a direct effect on the perceived reliability of the system, and may result in a loss of ridership as people find alternate modes of transportation.
+Regaining riders lost during this period can often be challenging, even after job action ends. - Loss of or failure to attract and retain key personnel could have an adverse effect on the ability to deliver the Revised Service Plan.
+This is especially apparent within northern communities. - At the time of the Revised Service Plan development, BC Transit had reached agreements for the Victoria Regional Transit System with both CAW Local 333 and COPE. - BC Transit will continue to negotiate with CUPE to settle collective a agreement within the cooperative gains mandate identified by the Province of British Columbia. - BC Transit is implementing its new Human Resources Action Plan which is focused on strengthening culture, succession planning, and building internal capacity through professional development opportunities. - BC Transit will work with selected BC post-secondary institutions to strengthen its ability to recruit new graduates and encourage faculty and students to work on transit related projects. - BC Transit will partner with select trades institutes to attract new program graduates.